shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_3/README.md

 Expected Outcomes:
 - Verify that the velocity profile matches the parabolic profile predicted by the Hagen-Poiseuille equation.
-- Ensure that the pressure drop along the pipe length is consistent with theoretical predictions for $`Re = 100`$.
+- Ensure that the pressure drop along the pipe length is consistent with theoretical predictions for Re = 100.

 ## References